 Not surprisingly, I also turned to poets who could reflect theologically on the natural world, like the Jesuit Gerard Manley Hopkins (“God’s Grandeur”, “Spring”, “Pied Beauty”, “Hurrahing in Harvest”, “In the Valley of the Elvy”).
 I discovered in an English literature class the 17th century Anglican divine and metaphysical poet Thomas Traherne.
 I later studied his poetry and Centuries of Meditation in the summer of 1968 in an international Graduate School in 17th Century English History and Literature at Exeter College, Oxford University.
 Traherne’s writing expresses an ardent, almost childlike love of God and nature, similar to that of Gerard Manley Hopkins.
 Writing in the age of Sir Isaac Newton, Traherne developed an appreciation for nature that was both scientific and mystical.
 One of my favorite poems of his was “On Leaping O’er the Moon.”
 The conceit was that “I saw new worlds beneath the water lie” when he looked into a puddle.
 He saw the earth from a different perspective, “Which taught me that under our feet there is,/ As o’re our heads, a place of bliss”.
 Earth itself could be “a place of bliss,” not just some distant heaven.

-My last canoe trip to the Adirondacks with a college friend was after my graduation from college when I took my girl friend as my canoe partner, It was bittersweet because we knew we were parting company.
+My last canoe trip to the Adirondacks with a college friend was after my graduation from college when I took my girl friend as my canoe partner, She had graduated the previous year.
+It was bittersweet because we knew we were parting company.
 Our love of poetry, including Gerard Manley Hopkins, had drawn us together.
 But our life journeys were taking us in different directions.

 G. K. Chesterton, a writer I discovered in college who became one of my favorite authors, wrote in his little book on The Catholic Church and Conversion (1925), that if he had not found his way into the Catholic Church he would have begun worshiping natural objects, not as a boring pantheist but as a joyful pagan.
 I could identify with this sentiment.
 But I did not wander naked into the woods to become a joyful pagan.
 But, with Chesterton, I concluded that “If it was reasonable to have a sacred tree it was not unreasonable to have a sacred crucifix; and if the god was to be found on one peak he may as reasonably be found under one spire” (p.
 89).